 Children with appendicitis are usually at least mildly dehydrated.
 Supportive care with IV fluid resuscitation and correction of electrolyte abnormalities should be carried out pre-operatively to stabilize the patient.

-Patients should also be administered antibiotics.
+Patients should also be administered with antibiotics.
 In uncomplicated cases of appendicitis, a pre-operative dose of a single broad-spectrum antibiotic may be given.
-In cases of perforated or gangrenous appendicitis, triple antibiotics may be given, with ampicillin, gentamicin and metronidazole or clindamycin.
+In cases of perforated or gangrenous appendicitis, triple antibiotics may be given, with ampicillin, gentamicin, and metronidazole or clindamycin.

 Progression and Prognosis of Pediatric Appendicitis

 While mortality rates of appendicitis are low, morbidity rates remain significant.
 Morbidity is often related to a perforated appendix, with infectious complications.
 In younger children, complications are more common.
 In children below the age of 5, perforation rates are up to 82%.
 In infants, although appendicitis is extremely rare, perforation rates approach 100%.